Fossil dinosaur bone pieces in jars

 An explanation of how we know that this is fossilized bone:

 When a bone fossilizes, the hard parts of the bone are gradually changed to rock.
-The soft tissues that in life filled the pores and spongy areas of the bone rot away but mineral laden water can get into these spaces.
-Over time minerals thus fill these pores, different than the minerals that make up the bone structure.
+The soft tissues that in life filled the pores and spongy areas of the bone rot away but mineral laden water can get into these spaces and deposit minerals in them, different than the minerals that make up the bone structure.
 So when we look at a piece of fossil bone, we may see different colours from different minerals, showing where the hard bone was and where the porous areas were.
 This structure is quite distinctive.

 In the close-up photos you can see some pieces showing a directional structure (basically lines!).
 Other pieces are sections of more porous bone, where you can see different colours from the different minerals of the bone structure and the infilling of the porosities.
 There is red, dark grey, light grey, sand/orange, and sometimes clear quartz or similar filling the former voids.

 Short copper lidded bottle 1/2 inch (1.3 cm) tall

 Tall copper lidded bottle 5/8 inch (1.6 cm) tall

 Short wood topped bottle 3/4 inch (1.9 cm) tall

 Tall wood topped bottle 7/8 inch (2.2 cm) tall

 Corked glass bottle 7/8 inch (2.2 cm) tall